A story of passion and resilience

 My first focus was designing websites, graphics and marketing assets for musicians, like I did before and I knew I was really good at.
 Soon I started picking up more and more skills and keeping up with the constant changes of technologies in the web design world, in an effort and dedication to remain relevant – not only for myself – but for the people and the businesses I was serving.

-This is how I expanded to providing creative direction and branding for culture, entertainment and fashion industries.
+This is how I expanded to providing art direction, creative direction, visual design and branding for culture, entertainment and fashion industries.

 Through this whole journey I also kept my artistic talents alive, because to me writing, drawing, painting and digital art became an escape from the ordinary and a catharsis for my fears, aspirations and whatever therapeutical emotions I needed an outlet for.